alexblake1290/pages-test/acc-page/content/project/one/index.md

 ## Our solution: enriching end-user surveys

-> *"Surprisingly, that was all the data we had to provide to Ecodata so they could start answering our questions."*
+> <qt>*"Surprisingly, that was all the data we had to provide to Ecodata so they could start answering our questions."*</qt>

 The rest of the information we used was generated in-house by our environmental data scientists.
-Daily temperatures, rainfall, even cumulative degree days - all of these were leveraged to enrich the client's existing surveys.
+Daily temperatures, rainfall, even cumulative degree days - we built a data pipeline leveraging all of these to enrich the client's existing surveys.

 <img src="flowchart.png" style="border-radius: 5%;" />